-Animals such as minks, foxes and chinchillas are routinely bred and raised on fur farms and killed after their first moulting.
+Animals such as minks, foxes, chinchillas and raccoon dogs are routinely bred and raised on fur farms and killed after their first moulting.

 In contrast to domestication, the emphasis on fur farms has been to select for traits associated with pelt colour and quality, body size and litter size, with little attention paid to behavioural traits.

-Keeping wild predators in small cages results in numerous serious stress-related health problems, including infected wounds, missing limbs and cannibalism, as shown in footage taken by an employee at a Lithuanian fur farm.
+The welfare of animals farmed for fur is seriously compromised in current farming systems.
+Keeping wild predators in small cages results in numerous serious stress-related health problems, including infected wounds, missing limbs and cannibalism.

-Scientific studies add further weight to the substantial body of evidence demonstrating that the needs of animals such as mink and foxes are not being met in current housing systems - and in fact cannot be met in any housing system.
+Scientific studies add further weight to the substantial body of evidence demonstrating that the needs of animals kept and killed for fur are not being met in current housing systems - and in fact cannot be met in any housing system.